-STUDY COMING INTO VIEW: Five months of collaboration with the Chestnut Hill Community Association and a team of local and regional stakeholders on the Chestnut Hill Residential Conservation, Preservation, and Development Study are approaching completion.
+The Chestnut Hill Residential Conservation, Preservation, and Development Study is HERE!
 The Study, which identifies conservation and preservation priorities, will help guide Chestnut Hill’s ongoing development—and provide valuable input for the Philadelphia City Planning Commission’s Upper Northwest District Plan, which begins this fall and is one of the final elements of the Philadelphia 2035 Comprehensive Plan.

-- CONSERVANCY TO RECEIVE PRESERVATION AWARD: We are honored to be the recipient of the 2017 Board of Directors Award for exceptional stewardship of historic properties from the Preservation Alliance for Greater Philadelphia.
-Click here if you’re interested in attending their big event in early June.
+- CONSERVANCY WINS PRESERVATION AWARD: We are honored to be the recipient of the 2017 Board of Directors Award for exceptional stewardship of historic properties from the Preservation Alliance for Greater Philadelphia, awarded on June 7.

 - THREE NEW EASEMENTS SECURED: We’re pleased to announce agreements on three new easements—two preservation and one conservation—which will add an important layer of protection for two homes designed by Theophilus Parsons Chandler and conserve eight acres with open watercourse in the Wissahickon Watershed.
 One of these, 30 West Chestnut Hill Avenue, comes at the end of 15 months of negotiation with its owner; read more HERE.

 - FOR RENT: Office space above the Chestnut Hill Conservancy is available now.
 Click to email or call 215-247-9329 x 202 if interested.

 With one of America’s largest urban historic districts and ample green space, Chestnut Hill is defined by – and loved for – architecture, history, and nature